Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Discussion

 \section{Discussion}

 In this work, we showed that the empirical EOT cost, just like the empirical OT cost, adheres to the LCA principle.
 More precisely, for suitably bounded costs, we derived an upper bound for the statistical estimation error of the empirical EOT cost in terms of $n$ and $\eps$ which only depends on the simpler probability measure.
-In addition, we observed that the empirical EOT cost can be suitably approximated using the Sinkhorn algorithm in at most $\bigO(n^{2.5})$ arithmetic operations.
 We stress that this holds for the empirical EOT estimator and no additional knowledge of the underlying space is necessary, i.e., the estimator automatically adapts.
+Further, we observed that the empirical EOT cost can be approximated using the Sinkhorn algorithm in at most $\bigO(n^{2.5})$ arithmetic operations such that the resulting quantity still obeys the LCA principle.
 Most of our results are derived under boundedness of the cost function.
 This allows us to leverage bounds on the uniform metric entropy of the function class $\FC{}$ which in turn is needed for the crucial \autoref{lemma:entt_cov_num}.
 Nevertheless, \autoref{thm:lca_sg} shows that the LCA principle can also hold in a (partially) unbounded setting.
 As of now, this setting is limited to the squared Euclidean norm.
 We leave a more extensive analysis in the case of unbounded costs to future work.

-Surely, this will entail the use of concentration constraints for the probability measures that are tailored to the cost function (like sub-Gaussianity for the squared Euclidean norm).
+Such an analysis will most likely entail the use of concentration constraints for the probability measures that are tailored to the cost function (like sub-Gaussianity for the squared Euclidean norm).
+More specifically, based on the convergence behavior for empirical OT in unbounded settings \citep{fournier2015rate,Staudt2023Convergence}, we conjecture for non-negative costs dominated by $c(x,y) \leq \kappa\left(\|x\|^p + \|y\|^p\right)$ for some $\kappa>0$ that finite moments of order $2p+\delta$ for $\delta>0$ for the two population measures are sufficient to infer parametric convergence rates in $n$.
+We also conjecture that under sufficient moment concentration the entropic LCA principle manifests for totally unbounded settings, i.e., that the dependency in $\epsilon$ only depends on the smoothness of the cost function and the minimum intrinsic dimension of the two population measures.